18F/analytics.usa.gov/README.md

 ### Developing with local data

-The development settings assume data is available at `http://localhost:4000`.
+The development settings assume data is available at `/fakedata`.
+You can change this in `_development.yml`.

 ### Developing with real live data from `analytics-reporter`